Everything you Need to Know About Investing In Multi-family Real Estate

 The Seller

 It will also help to see who the seller is.
-Between a bank-owned property and a property being sold by an individual, there could be different scopes of negotiation and hence cost-saving capabilities.
+A bank-owned property and a property being sold by an individual could have different scopes of negotiation and, hence, cost-saving capabilities.

-If you are looking at a bank loan, it will help to remember that typically a bank would offer a 70-75% loan-to-value ratio.
-For an apartment costing two billion dollars, for example, you would need to put down a down payment of $500,000.
-Unless of course, if you plan to owner-occupy the property, in which case, you could look at a lower down payment and lower interest rates as well.
+If you are looking at a bank loan, it will help to remember that, typically, a bank offers a 70-75% loan-to-value ratio.
+For example, for an apartment costing two billion dollars, you would need to pay a down payment of $500,000.
+If you plan to own the property, you could look at a lower down payment and lower interest rates as well.

-Another way to lower the monthly mortgage of multi-family property investments, is to look at an adjustable-rate-mortgage plan that allows you to avail of a lower interest rate for a fixed period of time, post which the market rate of interest will prevail.
+Another way to lower the monthly mortgage of multifamily property investments is to look at an adjustable-rate mortgage plan, which offers a lower interest rate for a fixed period, after which the market interest rate will prevail.
 Similarly, a “Libor cap” can cap the interest rate at a certain level or fix your floating-rate loan.
-Hedging against interest rate fluctuations can also be done, by keeping the DSCR or the Debt Service Coverage Ratio at 1.25 or above.
+Hedging against interest rate fluctuations can also be done by keeping the DSCR or the Debt Service Coverage Ratio at 1.25 or above.
 Simply put, DSCR is the ratio of the Net Operating Income to its annual mortgage debt service.
-DSCR allows the loan amount to be capped when the interest rate increases and increasing the loan amount when the interest rate is low.
+DSCR allows the loan amount to be capped when the interest rate increases and increases the loan amount when the interest rate is low.

-Need for a Property Manager for your Multi-Family Property
+The Role of a Property Manager for your Multifamily Property

-Managing a multi-family property comes with a lot of accountability.
-Especially if you have other full-time responsibilities, it is imperative to have a property manager for your multi-family investing plans.
-Some of the other aspects to consider in making the decision of appointing a property manager include:
+Managing a multifamily property comes with a lot of accountability.
+Especially if you have other full-time responsibilities, having a property manager for your multifamily investing plans is imperative.
+Some of the other aspects to consider in deciding on appointing a property manager include:

 • Whether or not you have a wide network of contractors available to service the various issues that may arise.